Home » PowerShell » PowerShell – How to add newline to string or variable?

 Add PowerShell new line with Write-Host

-Using `n to add a newline in string output using the PowerShell Write-Host command.
-The below command prints a new line string on the console
+Use `n to add new lines in string output using the PowerShell Write-Host command.
+The below command prints a new line string on the console.

 PS C:\>Write-Host "Welcome you to Shell Geek `nIts all about PowerShell"